Xilinx/VMC_Help/HDL/mcode/README.md

 # MCode

-The Xilinx MCode block is a container for executing a user-supplied MATLAB function within Simulink.
+The MCode block is a container for executing a user-supplied MATLAB function within Simulink®.
 A parameter on the block specifies the M-function name.
 The block executes the M-code to calculate block outputs during a Simulink simulation.
 The same code is translated in a straightforward way into equivalent behavioral VHDL/Verilog when